 The cake emerges golden with juices bubbling, ready to be flipped.
 Cool slightly before serving with a generous scoop of vanilla ice cream and dig in – some things are meant to be enjoyed straight from the oven.

 - 3 Tbsp unsalted butter, cubed

 - 2 medium peaches, peeled and thinly sliced

 - 1/2 tsp cinnamon

 - 1/2 tsp aluminum-free baking powder

 - 1/2 cup low-fat buttermilk, at room temperature

-- 1/3 cup plain fat-free yogurt, at room temperature
+- 1/2 cup plain fat-free Greek yogurt, at room temperature

 - For the cake, whisk together sugar, flour, cinnamon, baking powder, baking soda, and salt in a medium bowl; make a well in the center of the mixture.
-Whisk together egg, buttermilk, yogurt, coconut oil, and vanilla bean paste in a small bowl; add to flour mixture and stir just until combined.
+Whisk together egg, buttermilk, yogurt, melted butter, and vanilla in a small bowl; add to flour mixture and stir just until combined.

 - Dollop batter evenly over peach layer and smooth with an offset spatula.
 Bake for 30 minutes, until cake springs back to the touch and a toothpick inserted in the center comes out with a few crumbs attached.
-Remove from oven and let the cake settle for one minute in skillet, until any juices have stopped bubbling.
+Remove from oven and let the cake rest for 5 minutes in the skillet, until any juices have stopped bubbling.
 Use a thin spatula to loosen cake from skillet and carefully invert onto a cake stand or serving plate.
 Let cool to slightly warm before serving.